-Pursuant to Regulation 110 of the Articles of Association the General Meeting may, with the sanction an ordinary resolution (a) subject to section 177(1) of the Company Law, Cap.
+Pursuant to Regulation 110 of the Articles of Association the General Meeting may, with the sanction of an ordinary resolution (a) subject to section 177(1) of the Company Law, Cap.
 113, appoint any person to the office of director either to fill a vacancy or as an additional director and (b) subject to sections 136 and 178 of the Company Law, Cap.
 113 remove any director from office.

 The AGM of the shareholders of the Company that took place on the 14th of June 2018 re-appointed the non-executive directors Mrs. Monica Cadogan, Mr. Neil McGregor and Mr. Vasile Tofan to the Board of Directors of the Company for the financial year 2018.
-The Board of Directors of the Company, in order to preserve the continuance of the governance of the Company in 2019, and acting pursuant to the powers conferred to it by Regulation 111 of the Articles of Association of the Company, decided by an announced board decision of 10 December 2018, to re-appoint the abovementioned non-executive directors from the 1st of January 2019 until the next AGM.
+The Board of Directors of the Company, in order to preserve the continuance of the governance of the Company in 2019 and acting pursuant to the powers conferred to it by Regulation 111 of the Articles of Association of the Company, decided by an announced board decision of 10 December 2018, to re-appoint the abovementioned non-executive directors from the 1st of January 2019 until the next AGM.
 At the following AGM that took place on 25 April 2019, the above non-executive directors were re-appointed.
-Commencing from the AGM to take place in 2020, the Rotation system of non-executive Directors will commence (see below).